nihakue/b_line/README.md

 Usage
 ------
 There isn't much to it.
 I have ignored the GoogleMaps.framework files neccesary to run the app.
-You will need to download them from google, and put them in the apps' root directory.
+You will need to download them from google, and put them in the app's root directory.